jiand1219/jiand.github.io/_pages/about.md

 I am investigating ocean circulation in the Nordic Seas 🌊 and its interaction with sea ice 🧊.

-- 1997: born in Hunan Province, China 🇨🇳
+- 1997: born and raised in Hunan Province, China 🇨🇳 (a land of fish and rice)
-- 2016: went to college, Shanghai, China 🇨🇳
+- 2016: went to college, Shanghai 🇨🇳 (studying Oceanography~)
-- 2019: traveled to Rome, Italy for an internship 🇮🇹 🤌
+- 2019: traveled to Rome, Italy for an internship 🇮🇹 🤌 (first time abroad!)
-- 2020: enrolled in graduate school, Hamburg, Germany 🇩🇪 🥨
+- 2020: enrolled in graduate school, Hamburg, Germany 🇩🇪 🥨 (studying Ocean and Climate Physics)
-- 2021: moved to Utrecht, the Netherlands 🇳🇱 🌷
+- 2021: moved to Utrecht, the Netherlands! 🇳🇱 🌷 (What a happpy life)!
-- 2022: graduated and moved to Saudi Arabia for an internship 🇸🇦
+- 2022: graduated and moved to Saudi Arabia for an internship 🇸🇦 (tried & not succeeded)
-- 2023.10-: doing PhD in Norwich, England 🇬🇧
+- 2023.10-: doing PhD in Norwich, England 🇬🇧 (Cheers Maaaaate!
+Enjoy the pub despite the weather 🍻)

 {: .text-justify}
 # Contact me